ThibaultDeboyz/Regression-Model-Project-/Regression_Model.md

     plot(Model2)

 ![](Regression_Model_files/figure-markdown_strict/unnamed-chunk-17-1.png)

+**Interpretation**

-*Interpretation* - We see no real pattern in the residuals so the data is homoskedastic - The plots follow more or less the line, suggesting the model is linear but skewed to the right - Some outliers have influence and leverage such as the Toyota Corolla
+-   We see no real pattern in the residuals so the data is homoskedastic
+-   The plots follow more or less the line, suggesting the model is linear but skewed to the right
+-   Some outliers have influence and leverage such as the Toyota Corolla